 - 1. Form groups and share ideas about the following, keeping notes.
 You will then present your work to the class. - a.
 What does the dove symbolize? - b.
 Can you think of any other universal symbols? - c.
 Who do you think has said the following quotes: a president, a philosopher, a teacher?
-Justify your answer. - We have chosen hope over fear, unity of purpose over conflict and discord.
+Justify your answer. - ♦ We have chosen hope over fear, unity of purpose over conflict and discord.

-- We reject as false the choice between our safety and our ideals. - d.
+- A nation cannot prosper long when it favours only the prosperous. - We reject as false the choice between our safety and our ideals. - d.
 What are "human rights"?
 Which is the milestone document in the history of human rights?
 Do you know of any agencies which fight for the protection of human rights? - e.
 Brainstorm concepts related to human rights and put them down in a mind map.

 f.
 How do you feel when people are deprived of their human rights?

-Read the following text and answer the questions that follow.
+2. Read the following text and answer the questions that follow.